Polish folk dances

 Polish folk dances are a tradition rooted in ten centuries of Polish culture and history.
 Many of the dances stem from regional customs and historical events and are distinct from Czech, Slovak and Germanic styles.
 National dances include formal ballroom or ballet elements.
 Nowadays, the dances are only performed during major events, holidays or in tourist-oriented public spaces.

-The most notable and renowned dances of Poland, also known as Poland's National Dances, are the Krakowiak, Mazurka, Oberek, Polonaise and Bohemian Polka.
+The most notable and renowned dances of Poland, also known as Poland's National Dances, are the Krakowiak, Mazurka, Oberek, Polonaise and Kujawiak.
 A great promoter of Polish folk music abroad was pianist and composer Frédéric Chopin, who often incorporated folklore into his works.